MateuszBrankiewicz/MediPath/backend/endpoints.md

 #### Returns:
 - 401 - User is not logged in
 - 400 - invalid code type - not prescription or referral
-- 500 - if the schedule id inside of the visit is invalid, the server is programmed to throw a 500.
+- 500 - if the schedule id inside the visit is invalid, the server is programmed to throw a 500.
 - 200 - success, returns a list of objects containing active codes and their code types